-In this article, you'll learn how to add and customize a poll or survey in your campaign, and how to track and use the results with reports and segments.
+In this article, you'll learn how to add and customize a simple poll or survey in your campaign, and how to track and use the results with reports and segments.

-Add a Simple Poll to a Campaign
+Add a poll to a campaign

 - In the Content section of the Campaign Builder, click Edit Design.

-- Type or paste the poll merge tag into the editor, using the following syntax:
+- Type or paste the poll merge tags into the editor, using the following syntax:

-*|POLL:RATING:x|* Type or paste your poll question text here.
+*|POLL:RATING:x|* Type or paste your poll question text here. *|END:POLL|*

 - Click Save & Close.